Ready to go on an Adventure?

 The world of education is evolving at a rapid pace, and it’s not just older pupils who are benefiting from technological advancements.
 Early years classrooms and settings are also embracing the future with open arms.
 One exciting addition to these environments is the introduction of Glow and Go Bot.
-This charming, interactive robot is not just a toy; but is a powerful tool for fostering learning in young children.
+This charming, interactive robot is not just a toy; but is a powerful tool for encouraging learning in young children.
+Not only can the children develop key skills with the bot, but can also have great learning adventures.

 Glow and Go Bot has been specifically designed alongside Early Years practitioners to ensure it is the ideal accompaniment to work alongside children’s development in those key years and stages.
 Glow and Go Bot has big tactile buttons which help children to differentiate between buttons easily and associate each of them with music, light and movement actions.
 This introduces cause and effect in engaging ways and opens up a range of activity options for incorporating Glow and Go across the curriculum, both in 1:1 situations and group scenarios.